Join us in protecting our community! Your support matters.

 Dear Mayor Knight and Members of the City Council,

-We write to you on behalf of over 500 concerned citizens of all ages, who have signed in support of this letter.
-We urge you to reconsider the Weststone Group Development under Bylaw 2439.
+We write to you on behalf of over 800 concerned citizens of all ages, who have signed the website or the paper petition voicing their strong opposition to this development.
+That is more than the recent Building Height Survey organized by the City (491).
+Therefore, we urge you to reconsider the Weststone Group Development under Bylaw 2439.

-Environmental Impact: The project falls within the “Environmental Development Permit Area,” which requires the preservation of trees and native vegetation.
-Given the site’s proximity to the 2018 White Rock Mudslide area, this is a red flag that cannot be ignored.
-The homes below could be at risk because 100-year-old trees would have to be destroyed to build an underground parkade and those root systems protect the slope stability and prevent flooding into the ravine at the foot of Vidal St.
+Environmental Impact: The project falls within the “Environmental Development Permit Area” that the developer’s consultant has not even made any reference to, and disregarded it.
+That designation places additional requirements on this development including strict preservation of trees and native vegetation at the site to prevent flooding downstream in the ravine at the foot of Vidal St. Given the site’s proximity to the 2018 White Rock Mudslide area, this is a red flag that cannot be ignored.
+Several 100-year-old trees would have to be destroyed to build an underground parkade.
+Root systems of other remaining trees would be impacted, threatening their health and survival.

-Affordability Misrepresentation: The project claims to offer affordable housing but designates only 14 out of 139 units as affordable rentals.
-This is misleading and warrants scrutiny as it does not meet CMHC’s current definition of affordable rent.
+Affordability Misrepresentation: While the project promotes itself as providing affordable housing, only 10% (14 out of 139 units) are designated as affordable rentals, and that too for a limited period of 15 years.
+The long-term security for these tenants remains uncertain.
+This goal is misleading and warrants scrutiny as it does not meet CMHC’s current definition of an affordable rent.
 CMHC does not compare market rents as the benchmark for affordability in new construction projects.
+White Rock, the 9th densely populated city in Canada, comprising of only 0.18% of the Lower Mainland area, already does more for affordable housing than any other Lower Mainland city.
+A fact recognized as such by some of the previous councillors.

 Transparency and Accountability: Reports submitted by the developer, containing glaring inaccuracies, seem to have been taken at face value.
 This selective reliance on biased information undermines the accountability expected from the White Rock Council.